VictorianGovernment/api-design-standards/api-standards.md

 - FOR OFFICIAL USE ONLY
 - PROTECTED

-All APIs published through the platform (at a minimum), **MUST** have a policy that only allows access based on a valid API key.
-As the level of classification increases stricter security policies and controls need to be applied - both within the platform as well as within the back-end API system itself.
+At a minimum, all APIs published through on [developer.vic.gov.au](https://developer.vic.gov.au) **MUST** have a policy that only allows access based on a valid API key.

+Stricter security policies and controls need to be applied as the level of classification increases - both within the platform and in the back-end API system.

-For example if the data classification resulted in PROTECTED, digital certificates may be required between the API and the API Consumer for authentication, encryption and non-repudiation.
+For example, if the data classification is PROTECTED, digital certificates may be required between the API and the API consumer for authentication, encryption and non-repudiation.

-It is important to note the types of data you will be sharing and what protective markings are required to ensure this is shared appropriately.
+Note the types of data you'll be sharing and what protective markings are required to ensure this is shared appropriately.

 <h2 id="1-5">1.5 Sample Swagger definition</h2>

-A sample Swagger template that exposes APIs methods and conforms to the Service Design Guide is provided here to help API Designers get started.
+We've provided a sample Swagger template to help API Designers get started.
+The template exposes API methods and conforms to the Victorian Government API design standards.
+Use this template as a basis for your API definition.

 The template is available in [JSON format](api-example-swagger-v1.4.json).

-API Designers can use this template as a basis to start their API definition from a standards-compliant starting point.

-Once the Swagger definition has been copied, designers can perform the following tasks:
+Copy the Swagger definition and then:

-1. Provide a relevant description of the API – Refer to line number 5.
+1. Provide a description of your API (see line 5 in the template).
-2. Review and update the description
+2. Review and update the description.
 3. For each method:

-    - Update the field definition
+    - update the field definition
-    - Update the description
+    - update the description
-    - Provide examples
+    - provide examples
-    - Review the status codes and error messages and update as required
+    - review the status codes and error messages and update them as required

 **NB.
-This Swagger example demonstrates how an API could be defined.
 Always check the the repository for the latest copy of the template and examples.**

-<h2 id="1-6">1.6 The choice behind REST</h2>
+<h2 id="1-6">1.6 Why we chose REST for these standards</h2>

-Modern developers have largely accepted REST as the de-facto mechanism of data representation and transfer to/and from systems on the internet.
+Modern developers have largely accepted REST as the de facto mechanism of data representation and transfer to and from systems on the internet.

 REST performs well when modelling systems and data.
-The principles can be applied to systems that are both large and small and the tooling available to developers largely supports data access out of the box.
+The principles can be applied to large and small systems.
+The developer tools available support data access out of the box.

-REST APIs typically are not good for streaming data (websockets) nor are they the best use for largely function based APIs (JSON-RPC).
-GraphQL is an alternative that handles these aspects of development in a different way and was considered as an option for WoVG standards.
+REST APIs are not generally good for streaming data (websockets) nor are they the best use for largely function-based APIs (JSON-RPC).
+We considered GraphQL as an option, as it handles these aspects of development in a different way.

-As the tooling for REST APIs is far more advanced, and the general technology literacy across government is already reasonably versed with REST APIs and design principles, it was determined that REST would be the de-facto standard for APIs in the Victorian Government.
+We decided on REST because the tooling for APIs is far more advanced and we found that developers in government are already reasonably familiar with REST APIs and design principles.

 ______________________________________________________________________________
 <h1 id="2">2.
-Interpreting these guidelines</h1>
+Terminology used in these guidelines</h1>
-<h2 id="2-1">2.1 Terms used</h2>
+<h2 id="2-1">2.1 API</h2>
-<h3 id="2-1-1">2.1.1 API</h3>
 In the context of this Service Design Guide an API (Application Programming Interface) is defined as a RESTful API.

 A RESTful API is a style of communication between systems where resources are defined by URI and its operations are defined by the use of HTTP methods.

 A RESTful API adopts many HTTP standards such as response codes and methods.

-<h3 id="2-1-2">2.1.2 Resource</h3>
+<h2 id="2-2">2.2 Resource</h2>

 In order to design a useful and clean API your system should be broken down into logical groupings (often called Models or Resources).
 In most cases the resources are the 'nouns' of your system.